Thursday, 08 June 2023

 This circuit follows the river back to the bottom of the falls, so you can hear the thunder of the water as it hits the rocks, as well as experience the giddy heights of the view from the top.

 Getting to Plodda is quite an adventure: it’s 5 miles (8 km) beyond the tiny village of Tomich, along narrow road and forest track.
 Drive slowly, and pull over to let other cars pass at the passing places.
 Be warned that there is no mobile phone reception in the glen, so you won’t be able to use electronic maps that rely on a network connection.

-There’s an inn in Tomich, and places to eat and a shop in Cannich.
+The Coach House Café in Tomich serves snacks, and there are places to eat and a shop in Cannich.
 There are no cafés or shops in Glen Affric itself.